edupoux/MVA_2020_SL/TD_#2/README.md

 - Use the first 10% for development purposes (whatever you want to use them for)
 - Use the last 10% to evaluate your parser

-IMPORTANT: I strongly advice you ignore the functional labels: whenever you find a hyphen in a non-terminal name, ignore it and everything that follows.
+IMPORTANT: You must ignore functional labels: whenever you find a hyphen in a non-terminal name, ignore it and everything that follows.
 For instance, let us consider the sentence:

         ( (SENT (PP-MOD (P En) (NP (NC 1996))) (PONCT ,) (NP-SUJ (DET la) (NC municipalité)) (VN (V étudie)) (NP-OBJ (DET la) (NC possibilité) (PP (P d') (NP (DET une) (NC construction) (AP (ADJ neuve))))) (PONCT .)))

-I recommend you interpret it as:
+You must interpret it as:

         ( (SENT (PP (P En) (NP (NC 1996))) (PONCT ,) (NP (DET la) (NC municipalité)) (VN (V étudie)) (NP (DET la) (NC possibilité) (PP (P d') (NP (DET une) (NC construction) (AP (ADJ neuve))))) (PONCT .)))
 Otherwise you might face sparsity issues.